contractautomataproject/ContractAutomataLib/README.md

 of principals, with the only restriction being the case in which two principals are ready on their corresponding request/offer action: in this case only their synchronization (called match) will be available.
-The FMCA in FigureÂ [fig:architecture] is a composition of three principals.
+The FMCA in Figure [fig:architecture] is a composition of three principals.

 **Generation of Partial Order of Products** An FMCA consists of a